pcarruscag/FADO/README.md

 - **Evaluation**: These wrap the calls to the external codes, they are configured with the input and data files, and the instructions, required to execute the code.
 "Parameters" can be associated with evaluations to introduce small changes to the input files (e.g. change a boundary condition in a multipoint optimization).
 - **Parameter**: A numeric or text variable that is not exposed to the optimizer, they are useful to introduce small modifications to the input files to make a small number of template input files applicable to as many evaluations as possible.

+**Note**: The calls to external codes from "Evaluations" are made with `subprocess.call(..., shell=True)`, don't run optimizations as root, or in system directories, etc.

 ## Interfacing with files
 Function, Variable, and Parameter need ways to be written and read to or from files.
 Any object implementing write(values,file) or read(file) can be used, four classes are provided that should cover most scenarios: